saidfreeds13/Social_syntax_of_street_networks/README.md

 <p align= "center"> *The block-scheme of the method, author: Bereiya Said 2nd year master student of IDU ITMO* </p>

 ## B. The method's explanation ##
-The main ETL-algorithms are packed in the library "streets_syntax_social" (installation instructions [below](https://github.com/saidfreeds13/Theiss_package/blob/master/README.md#c-method-installation)
+The developed ETL-algorithms are packed in the SocSynStreets package (installation instructions are [below](https://github.com/saidfreeds13/Theiss_package/blob/master/README.md#c-method-installation))

 ### Algorithm 1.
 A street-network dataset with syntactic and functional diversity metrics  ###
 The key function of the method is "streets_social_sdataset()".